New circuit 2020 : The Diamond Circle in Iceland

 After spending a good time contemplating the waterfall, it’s now time to enjoy the fauna, flora...
 And do some activities around Lake Mývatn.

-There are so many places around the area, we are talking about them later in this article.
+There are so many places of interest around the area, we are talking about them later in this article.
 But there’s for sure one activity you shouldn’t miss: The Mývatn Nature Baths.

 Photo: Myvatn Nature Baths is not to miss when visiting the lake.